ThomassMathisen/battleship/README.md

 # Battleship

-Battleship game built with React and Typescript as part of The Odin Project: https://www.theodinproject.com/lessons/node-path-javascript-battleship
+Battleship game built with React and TypeScript as part of The Odin Project: https://www.theodinproject.com/lessons/node-path-javascript-battleship

 Play it here: